Friday, September 11, 2015

 They're all unique, of course; as people are.
 But at the same time, these people I've met tend to be remarkably similar, even though they've been born in different places, have different ages, and have done a variety of different things during their lives.

-When Mom and I drive up to Dad's Alzheimer place, I'm frequently struck by how anonymous a place it is.
+When Mom and I drive up to Dad's Alzheimer place, I'm frequently struck by how anonymous a building it is.
 From the outside, it could pass for a rambling single-family McMansion.
 Within its brick-and-stucco walls, however, are 43 residents representing a vast panoply of life experiences, yet who can barely remember any of them.
 There's a whole community within these walls, from nurses and cooks to janitors, and residents who are quite affluent, and residents whose families - like mine - are spending down their life's savings to spare their loved ones the ordeal of state-funded care.

 Meanwhile, you could drive down the street, past this facility, and have no idea the significance of what's inside - or who's living inside.

 Mr. Laurel is probably in his late 70's or early 80's, with a head full of dusty-gray hair.
 He is extraordinarily tall and enviously thin.
-Although his two cloudy eyes tend to aim in different directions, he has a handsome face as well as a disarmingly cavalier disposition.
+Although his two cloudy eyes tend to aim in different directions, he has a handsome face, as well as a disarmingly cavalier disposition.
 And like an aristocrat from another generation, he always dresses for dinner!

 Oh, boy, how he dresses!